AbeTavarez/DMcrypt/README.md

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
+- _Create back-end using Ruby On Rails._
-- _consectetur adipiscing elit._
+- _Create front-end using React JS._
-- _Phasellus dapibus fermentum risus vitae bibendum._
+- _Create models for the database._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- _Create Auth for the users._
 - _etc._

 <br>